mikaelbr/writings/js-syntax-series/function-arguments.md

 ## Default Parameters

-Traditionally, in JavaScripit we would do a similar effect to the overloading from the first chapter to do default parameters.
+Traditionally, in JavaScript we would do a similar effect to the overloading from the first chapter to do default parameters.
 Checking if an parameter's `undefined`, and act accordingly.